jkenney0501/dbt-refactor-legacy-code/README.md

-## Refactoring Legacy Code WITH dbt
+## Refactoring Legacy Code with dbt

 When migrating and refactoring code, it’s of course important to stay organized.
 We'll do this by following several steps: